finom/function-decorators-proposal/README.md

 ### Function declarations

 And this is the most important.
-I propose to make a decorated function declaration behave as `let` definition.
+I propose to make a decorated function declaration behave as `let` variable definition.

 ```js
 @decorator1 @decorator2 function foo() { return "Hello" }